-The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom e qual the actual results.
+The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgement in applying the group's accounting policies.
 This note provides an overview of the areas that involved a higher degree of judgement or complexity, and of items which are more likely to be materially adjusted due to estimates and assumptions turning out to be different than those originally assessed.
-Detailed information about each of these estimates and judgements is included in relevant notes together with information about the basis of calculation for each affected line item in the financial statements.
+Detailed information about each of these estimates and judgements is included in relevant notes together with information about the basis of calculation for each

-The preparation of the financial statements in conformity with GAAP requires the Management to make estimates and assumptions that affect the reported balances of assets and liabilities and disclosures relating to contingent assets and liabilities as at the date of the financial state ments and reported amounts of income and expenses during the period.
+The preparation of the financial statements in conformity with GAAP requires the Management to make estimates and assumptions that affect the reported balances of assets and liabilities and disclosures relating to contingent assets and liabilities as at the date of the financial statements and reported amounts of income and expenses during the period.
 These estimates and associated assumptions are based on historical experience and management's best knowledge of current events and actions the Company may take in future.